For contact information, visit the Contact Page.

 (of the past 10 years)

-Ayami Kojima, Alan Lee, Akihiko Yoshida, Mike Mignola, John Howe, Hiroaki Samura, Drew Struzan, George Kamatani, Gary Gianni, Adam Hughes, Frank Frazetta, Norman Rockwell, and the general art movements of Impressionism and Expressionism
+Ayami Kojima, Alan Lee, Akihiko Yoshida, Mike Mignola, John Howe, Hiroaki Samura, Drew Struzan, George Kamatani, Gary Gianni, Adam Hughes, Frank Frazetta, Norman Rockwell, and generally, the art movements of Post-Impressionism and Expressionism

 Video Game Creators

-Hidetaka Miyazaki, Yasumi Matsuno (especially with translations by Alexander O. Smith and Joseph Reeder), and Koji Igarashi
+Hidetaka Miyazaki, Koji Igarashi, and Yasumi Matsuno (especially translated by Alexander O. Smith & Joseph Reeder).

 The Lord of the Rings, Frankenstein, The Silmarillion, Paradise Lost, and The Way of the Peaceful Warrior

 Soulsborne games (Dark Souls series, Bloodborne & Demons’ Souls), Vagrant Story, Castlevania (series), and Final Fantasy Tactics.

 Se7en, Nosferatu (1922), The Lord of the Rings trilogy, Gladiator (Ridley Scott), Schindler’s List, and The Dark Knight trilogy

 Art Teacher.
 Ridgefield Park Public Schools; Ridgefield Park, New Jersey.
 September 2013 – current.

 High school and middle school studio art and graphic design teacher.
 Also run a comic book club which teaches the comic-creation process.